HBCU-connected. Federally validated. Community-rooted. The team building AI infrastructure the communities we serve have always deserved.

 Not a grant writer.
 Not a program manager.
 A principal investigator with a 14-year documented federal research arc — and a live AI system in production as the dissertation artifact.

-Chemical engineer → 20-year tenured faculty → federal PI → PhD candidate → AI system in production.
+Chemical engineer (M.S., Howard University) → 20-year tenured faculty → federal PI → Architect of the Trustworthy Civic AI Framework™ → PhD Candidate, AI → AI system in production.
 Asked by Rev. Jesse Jackson to solve the technology pipeline problem.
 Built the Stay Safe App with teenagers.
 Placed students at Yale, Northwestern, NIH, and CBS News.
 The credential arc is above.

 Raj has been an integral part of DJMP Institute for over seven years — first as a student, now as a core staff member helping shape the next generation of Chicagoland technologists.
 Currently pursuing a B.S. in Computer Science with an AI focus at DePaul University, Raj brings rare depth to everything he teaches: his academic training in AI directly informs the instruction he delivers in the classroom every week.
 For DJMP students, Raj is both instructor and living proof that the program works.